vyos/vyos-documentation/docs/contributing/build-vyos.rst

                                --build-type release --version 1.2.0 vyos_bld@d4220bb519a0:/vyos# sudo make iso

-To select the container you want to run you need to specify the branch you are interested in, this can be easily done by selecting the appropriate container
+To select the container you want to run, you need to specify the branch you are interested in, this can be easily done by selecting the appropriate container
 image: